-I'm pleased to welcome Vicki Delaney to the blog today.
+I'm pleased to welcome Vicki Delany to the blog today.
 Vicki pens the new Sherlock Holmes Bookshop Mystery series.
 ELEMENTARY, SHE READ, the first in the series was released March 14th.

 Kathy: In ELEMENTARY, SHE READ Gemma Doyle, comes to Cape Cod to manage her Great Uncle Arthur’s Sherlock Holmes Bookshop and Emporium.
 Are you a fan of Sherlock Holmes?